jrq765/Movie-Drop/README.md

 If something fails, check these:

 **iOS ATS Issues**:
-- Add domain-specific ATS exception for `moviedrop.framer.website` in Info.plist
+- Add domain-specific ATS exception for `moviedrop.app` in Info.plist
 - Ensure `image.tmdb.org` is allowed for poster loading

 **Missing TMDB Key**: